blackholeorbit/nullbit/OverTheWire_Bandit_In_Progress.md

 bandit0@bandit:~$
 ```
-Note that now I'm connected, the username has changed to bandit0.
+Now that I'm connected, the username has changed to bandit0.
 I used the 'ls' command (list) and found a file named 'readme'.
 I wonder
 what we can do with this?

 ```